MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_12_11_Wed_Interactive_Image_Project_Workday_2.md

 **HOMEWORK:** <br><br>
 [Interactive Image Project - Due: Friday, December 13th 2024](https://github.com/MrJSwotinsky/AP_Computer_Science_Principles/blob/main/Unit_3_Functions_Mouse_Events_and_Conditionals/Projects/Interactive_Image_Project.md)<br><br>
 **By the end of tonight, you should have made the following progress:**<br>
-* Working on your first draft of your project
+* Completed your first draft of your project
 * At least 4 commits made to your project code file

 |Primary Resources|